AdobeDocs/journey-optimizer.de-DE/help/using/whatsapp/create-whatsapp.md

 1. Use the **[!UICONTROL Simulate content]** button to preview your WhatsApp message content, shortened URLs, and personalized content.
 [Learn more](send-whatsapp.md)

 Once you have performed your tests and validated the content, you can send your WhatsApp message to your audience.
-These steps are detailed in [this page](send-whatsapp.md)
+These steps are detailed on [this page](send-whatsapp.md)

 >[!TAB Response message]